cvlabsio/EmuAuth/README.md

 # EmuAuth
 This project is a simple reimplementation of the [KeyAuth](https://keyauth.cc/) protocol for purposes of its emulation.

+For educational purposes only.
+Use responsibly on your own programs to test them against these trivial methods.

 ![screenshot](Assets/screenshot.png)

 ## Usage